 Although Automatic AF point selection gives good results much of the time, there are situations where it will struggle.
 If you frame a landscape with a nearby tree branch, for example, the camera might focus on the branch rather than the more distant scene.

 For the most precise focusing, you can switch to Single Point Spot AF, Single Point AF or 1-point AF and select an AF point that sits over the area you want to focus on.
-On recent cameras including the EOS R3, EOS R5, EOS R6 and EOS-1D X Mark III, you can use the initial Servo AF point to select the subject for the automatic system to track.
+On recent cameras including the EOS R3, EOS R5 Mark II and EOS R6 Mark II, you can use the initial Servo AF point to select the subject for the automatic system to track.

-In the main AF menu on selected newer cameras including the EOS M50 Mark II and EOS R System models, the Touch & drag AF settings determine whether you can move the AF point by dragging on the camera's screen (Relative) or set the AF point by tapping (Absolute).
+In the main AF menu on selected EOS cameras including EOS R System models, the Touch & drag AF settings determine whether you can move the AF point by dragging on the camera's screen (Relative) or set the AF point by tapping (Absolute).
 If you tap the screen to set the focus point, the camera focuses using your specified AF method (AF area) but switches to One-Shot AF, even if the autofocus mode is set to Servo AF.

-Eye Control AF, which works with any of the AF point selection methods – switch on this feature in the camera menu's Set Up tab, and the camera can set or switch the AF point by detecting what you're looking at in the Electronic Viewfinder.
+The Canon EOS R3, EOS R5 Mark II and EOS R1 also offer Eye Control AF, which works with any of the AF point selection methods – switch on this feature in the camera menu, and the camera can set or switch the AF point by detecting what you're looking at in the Electronic Viewfinder.
 The EVF contains a specialised sensor to achieve this, using an array of infrared LEDs trained at the eye.
 You don't need to keep staring at the subject – you use the system to acquire the subject you want, and the camera's subject tracking then takes over.
+The upgraded Eye Control AF system in the EOS R5 Mark II and EOS R1 features a larger eye detection area and an improved detection algorithm that delivers more responsive and stable tracking of eye movement.
+What's more, multiple calibrations can further enhance the accuracy of the sensors, and hence the Eye Control AF can get even better over time as you use it in multiple different scenarios.

 Alternatively, select a convenient point and use the focus-and-recompose technique described under Focus Lock below.

-EOS intelligent Tracking and Recognition AF (EOS iTR AF)
+EOS intelligent Tracking and Recognition AF (EOS iTR AFX)

-The system works not only with the colour of subjects but also with faces.
-Because the AE system can detect the presence of a face within the frame, the subject can be tracked across the frame accurately and quickly without having to change the focus point continually.
+Because the system can detect the presence of these subjects within the frame, the subject can be tracked across the frame accurately and quickly without having to change the focus point continually.
 If there are multiple faces within the frame, then you can manually select an AF point to ensure that the correct face is focused on initially and then tracked in subsequent frames.

 Face Detect + Tracking and Eye Detect AF

-The latest evolution of the system enables the camera to be set to detect people or animals (in particular members of the dog and cat families, or birds) or vehicles in the frame, making it ideal for wildlife photography, portraits of humans or pets and motorsport photography.
+The latest evolution of the system enables the camera to be set to detect and prioritise people or animals (dogs, cats, birds or horses) or vehicles (sports cars and motorbikes, aircraft or trains) in the frame, making it ideal for wildlife photography, portraits of humans or pets and motorsport photography.
 Find out more about the development of the Eye Detection AF system.

 Subject tracking